madelinelise/madelinelise/README.md

-Hey, I'm Madeline - an Engineering Manager that likes to make things and hoping to make a positive impact on the world.
-You can check out the kinds of things I've worked on at the GitHub Pages version of my resume at https://madelinelise.github.io/resumev2/.
+Hey, I'm Madeline - a Software Engineer that likes to make things and hoping to make a positive impact on the world.
+Most of my work has been on client repos, so you can check out the kinds of things I've worked on my resume at https://madelinelise.github.io/resumev2/.